Decomplexing the World's most pressing Problems

 Ambassador Byron Blake

-Chairman of the Board of Directors, and, Former Senior Advisor to the President of the General Assembly of the United Nations & the G77 and China
+Chairman of the Board of Trustees, and, Former Senior Advisor to the President of the General Assembly of the United Nations & the G77 and China